 K-12 and Higher Education Institutions:

-- Students Travelling Abroad: Of immediate concern are DACA recipients who have travelled outside of the U.S. to participate in study-abroad programs or for other reasons.
+- Students Travelling Abroad: Of immediate concern are DACA recipients who have traveled outside of the U.S. to participate in study-abroad programs or for other reasons.
 Schools may wish to consider advising students who are currently outside the country to return to the U.S. immediately if they wish to avoid the risk of being unable to return to the U.S. Students preparing to depart should reconsider and enroll at a domestic campus this Fall instead.
-Schools should assess enrollment in such programs or proactively send notification to those enrolled in study abroad programs.
+Schools should assess enrollment in such programs or proactively send a notification to those enrolled in study abroad programs.